Kalakalappu: Critical reception

-Release

-Reception

-Kalakalappu opened to positive reviews from critics.
-The Times of India claimed that "Kalakalappu remains true to its title and is jolly good fun throughout".
+M. Suganth of The Times of India claimed that "Kalakalappu remains true to its title and is jolly good fun throughout".
 Sify's critic described the film as "good fun while it lasts, with the second half better than the first".
-Behindwoods termed Kalakalappu as "a jolly good time".
-Indiaglitz wrote: "Fun unlimited, Sundar C has shown his value as a director of commercial entertainers earlier and reinforces it again with a bang with 'Kalakalappu', which sure turns out to be a summer treat".
-Deccan Chronicle wrote: "It's fun and funny, unpretentious and yet quite nutty!".

-Rediff's Pavithra Srinivasan gave it 2.5 out of 5 stars and stated that it did have "its funny moments but only a few of them work".
+Anupama Subramanian of Deccan Chronicle wrote, "It's fun and funny, unpretentious and yet quite nutty!".
+Pavithra Srinivasan of Rediff.com gave it 2.5 out of 5 stars and stated that it did have "its funny moments but only a few of them work".
 In.com wrote: "Kalakalappu works only in bits and pieces!".
-Rohit Ramachandran of Nowrunning.com rated it 2 out of 5 stating that "Sundar C's Kalakalappu conforms to Kollywood film-making by being silly unfunny mediocre nonsense."